-Information for First-Time Voters – New Canadians
+Information for First-Time Electors – New Canadians

-Addressing the barriers
+Addressing the Barriers

 Elections Canada is working hard to make the electoral process and materials more accessible to new Canadians.
 Elections Canada is working with national and regional organizations to share our information campaign with new Canadians and those who may need services in languages other than English or French.
-As part of election worker recruitment, returning officers contact official-language minority organizations in their electoral district to seek applicants.

 - Chinese (simplified)

 - Chinese (traditional)

 We offer interpretation services at all of our more than 500 Elections Canada offices open during federal elections, including at our on-campus offices (except for the 2021 general election).
 Electors with questions about the electoral process can also call us and request service in the language of their choice.
 Our over-the-phone service is available in more than 100 languages, including Indigenous languages.
 Interpreters are also available at the polls to help electors vote, when booked in advance.

 - Providing information on where, when and the ways to register and vote